rupsadhar/recommender-system/README.md

 ### Note
 * docs folder has Code_Documentation ( html ) & Design_Document
-* Dataset is available in folder dna_data
+* Dataset is available in folder data